BabylonJS/BabylonNative/Polyfills/XMLHttpRequest/readme.md

 # XMLHttpRequest
-Minimal implementation of XMLHttpRequest required to support the Babylon.js SceneLoader.
+Minimal implementation of XMLHttpRequest required to support the Babylon.js RequestFile method.
 Under the hood, XMLHttpRequest is implemented using various platform-specific APIs in the UrlLib dependency.

 ## Event listening
 We do not support `onload`-style event listeners.
 Instead, you should listen to events using `addEventListener`.
 At the moment, we only support the following events: